"... Peter Terezakis' light installation powerfully suggests

 becoming

-countryside.
-Remembering that once upon a time I was a child, and felt somehow removed
+beget memories.
+Like driving through the countryside.
+Remembering that once upon a time we were children, and felt removed

-from the affairs of the world.
-Remembering how speeding along, warm, in the vibrating womb of our car, dad's strong hands on the chrome and black steering wheel, my nose and forehead pressed against the cool window,
+Remembering speeding along a country road in winter, white snow pushed off the black roadway.
+Warm, safe, protected within the vibrating womb of the family car.
+Dad's strong hands on the chrome and black steering wheel, eyes focused on a distant destination.
+Sometimes with my nose and forehead pressed against the cool window,

 of the earth.